ENERGY-EFFICIENT, LOW-E WINDOWS

 This is one of our most recommended upgrades.
 It helps the glass reflect heat so it doesn’t enter the home, retain heat when it’s cold outside, and block UV rays that can fade furniture, window coverings, paint, and artwork on the walls.

 All window manufacturers use glass from the same sources in their product lines, but their proprietary low-e coatings layered on the glass can have incredible impact on the window’s energy efficiency.
 It makes a big difference.
+Most windows today come with two coatings (low-E2) as a standard feature, and many offer upgrades to three coatings (low-E3), which is definitely a worthy upgrade in Arizona.
 Ask us about it today!

 What are a few other things to look for, when considering energy efficiency?